zbalkan/zbalkan.github.io/_posts/2025-11-26-technitium-misp.md

 Technitium DNS Server started as a simple home-lab resolver but has matured into something I’d now place between AdGuard Home and AdGuard Enterprise.
 It remains self-hosted and lightweight but has grown into a capable platform thanks to its clustering, structured logging, and app-based extensibility.
 While it was never built as a Protective DNS (PDNS)[^1] service—and PDNS is typically offered as SaaS—its deterministic resolver and flexible architecture make PDNS-style filtering easy to achieve when paired with curated intelligence.

-In my earlier article on [Technitium and Wazuh](https://zaferbalkan.com/technitium/), I described DNS as both a behavioral signal and an enforcement point.
-DNS queries appear early in the attack chain, often long before C2 traffic stabilizes.
+In my earlier article on [Technitium and Wazuh](https://zaferbalkan.com/technitium/), I described DNS as both a behavioural signal and an enforcement point.
+DNS queries appear early in the attack chain, often long before C2 traffic stabilises.
 That same idea led agencies like [CISA](https://media.defense.gov/2025/Mar/24/2003675043/-1/-1/0/CSI-Selecting-a-Protective-DNS-Service-v1.3.PDF) and the [NCSC](https://www.ncsc.gov.uk/information/pdns) to define what we now call *Protective DNS (PDNS)* — resolvers that check queries against curated intelligence and block malicious domains with predictable, transparent logic.
 The recent improvements in Technitium make this PDNS-style model practical for self-hosted environments, though it’s not meant to replace global-scale DNS firewalls or CDN-backed resolvers such as Akamai or Cloudflare.

 The term may sound new, but DNS firewalling isn’t.
 Paul Vixie described the idea back in 2010 in *Taking Back the DNS*, where he introduced [Response Policy Zones (RPZ)](https://web.archive.org/web/20250711145552/https://circleid.com/posts/20100728_taking_back_the_dns/) as a way for resolvers to apply reputation data.
 He later followed up with the [first IETF draft](https://datatracker.ietf.org/doc/html/draft-vixie-dns-rpz-00).
-Years later, Xavier Mertens showed a working MISP-to-RPZ workflow in his [SANS Internet Storm Center diary](https://isc.sans.edu/diary/24556), using Bind, a few shell scripts, and RPZ zone files — the same concept that inspired this article’s title.
+Years later, Xavier Mertens showed a working MISP-to-RPZ workflow in his [SANS Internet Storm Centre diary](https://isc.sans.edu/diary/24556), using Bind, a few shell scripts, and RPZ zone files — the same concept that inspired this article’s title.
 Whether we call it DNS firewalling or PDNS, the principle is well over a decade old.
 Technitium DNS doesn’t yet support RPZ (it’s on the roadmap), but its filtering pipeline already achieves similar results through native mechanisms.

 {% include gallery id="galleryGraph" caption="Technitium DNS server has a sleek web UI that you can monitor the DNS requests" %}